X-Men: Background and creation

-In 1963, with the success of Spider-Man, the Hulk, Thor, Iron Man, and the Fantastic Four, co-creator Stan Lee wanted to create another group of superheroes but did not want to have to explain how they got their powers.
-In 2004, Lee recalled, "I couldn't have everybody bitten by a radioactive spider or exposed to a gamma ray explosion.
-And I took the cowardly way out.
-I said to myself, 'Why don't I just say they're mutants?
-They are born that way.
+In 1963, with the success of the Fantastic Four, co-creator Stan Lee wanted to create another group of superheroes.
+Unlike Lee's earlier creations such as Spider-Man who acquired their powers through scientific means, Lee decided that this new group of heroes were "mutants", born with powers as he had grown weary of creating separate origins for each superhero.

 In a 1987 interview, Kirby said:

 The X-Men, I did the natural thing there.
 What would you do with mutants who were just plain boys and girls and certainly not dangerous?
 You school them.
 You develop their skills.
 So I gave them a teacher, Professor X. Of course, it was the natural thing to do, instead of disorienting or alienating people who were different from us, I made the X-Men part of the human race, which they were.
 Possibly, radiation, if it is beneficial, may create mutants that'll save us instead of doing us harm.
 I felt that if we train the mutants our way, they'll help us – and not only help us, but achieve a measure of growth in their own sense.
 And so, we could all live together.

 Lee devised the series title after Marvel publisher Martin Goodman turned down the initial name, "The Mutants," stating that readers would not know what a "mutant" was.

-Within the Marvel Universe, the X-Men are widely regarded to have been named after Professor Xavier himself.
-The original explanation for the name, as provided by Xavier in The X-Men #1 (1963), is that mutants "possess an extra power ... one which ordinary humans do not!!
+Within the Marvel Universe, the X-Men are widely regarded to have been named after Professor X. The original explanation for the name, as provided by Xavier in The X-Men #1 (1963), is that mutants "possess an extra power ... one which ordinary humans do not!!
 That is why I call my students ...
 X-Men, for EX-tra power!"

-DC Comics's Doom Patrol, which debuted several months before X-Men, was suspected by its creator Arnold Drake and its fans of having had the basic concept copied to a great degree - including a wheel-chair bound leader - by Marvel Comics to create the X-Men.
-Other fans also speculate that Doom Patrol share similarities with another Marvel superhero team that preceded them, the Fantastic Four.